Tuesday, October 8, 2024

 This new track seems like a continuation and deepening of Nyctelios in Atheron, so The Nameless Mist might be a good way to end the four track album, sharing the function of bookends with the Esoterrexus track.
 But that has yet to be determined, as I'm still in the midst of this album's construkction.

-The other two tracks might end up serving in a different sonic vein, unless I introduce a certain verbal editing construction to the other two which imparts their own distinctive flavors in structuring and sound.
+The other two tracks I'd imagined might end up on this album instead could most likely end up serving in a different sonic vein, unless I introduce a certain verbal editing construction to the other two which imparts their own distinctive flavors in structuring and sound.
 Apparently if I were to compose verbal written lines in which all words beginning with 's' or even containing the "s" (serpentine hissing) sound were removed for example, then the resultant recording would naturally reflect that, meaning the removal of the familiar, dragon like hissing sound explored in the first and final tracks, seemingly resultant from the incessant amount of sibilance that prevails in general English as a matter of course.
 A careful consultation of certain consonants and phonemes could be edited out to produce a more distinctive recording.
 For that matter, translation into a foreign hieroglyphic language might yield its own parameters of interesting sonic interpretive measures.

 This would make for a nice gatefold cover layout for a double LP in the dark glitch ambient scene.